olaviinha/FinnStonks/README.md

 ## Motivation
 There are countless stock market monitors out there that enable you to follow stock prices of your choosing.
-However, apart from the platform you've used to purchase your shares, very few seem to provide any ability to follow prices even _as if_ of existing assets
+However, apart from the platform you've used to purchase your assets, very few seem to provide any ability to follow stock prices even _as if_ existing assets
 (_number of stocks_, _starting point_).
 Even fewer an entire equity portfolio containing multiple companies, not to mention taking into account any further trading events or doing any calculations.